 One of the highest ski spots this side of the pond, and certainly one of the best ski resorts in Europe, Tignes is like the fun younger sibling of Val d’Isère.
 Made up of five villages, Tignes sits on the doorstep of fantastic snow-sure skiing across the Espace Killy ski area, including lovely runs down to Val d’Isère.
 A little more down to earth than Val, purpose-built Tignes offers up accommodation to suit every budget.
 Plenty of cool après spots and lots of sunny places to stop for lunch make it a lively place for groups to enjoy, and it suits families too, with swimming pools, excellent ski schools and child-friendly hotels on offer.

 Entering Zermatt is like stepping into a ski postcard you’ve seen a million times.
 With the majestic Matterhorn as its iconic backdrop, this beautiful Swiss town accesses 360km of pistes that make up the Zermatt-Cervinia ski area.
-With slopes right up to 3,883m (the highest ski point in Europe), in Zermatt you are ruler of the world.
+With slopes right up to 3,883m (the highest ski point in Europe), in Zermatt you will have plenty of skiing to enjoy.
 Best for more advanced skiers, there are still plenty of easier runs nearer the town itself.
 There’s all sorts on offer after ski hours, too – from traditional Swiss shops and charming bistros to buzzing bars and a lively nightlife.
 Zermatt makes for the perfect chocolate box skiing experience, with a big slice of cool added in.
 Definitely one of the top ski resorts in Europe.

 Also nested in the vast Three Valleys ski area, Méribel is a traditional village bursting with life.
 Intermediate and advanced skiers will love the expansive terrain higher up the mountain, swiftly accessed via the Saulire Express gondola.
 Meanwhile, beginners have plenty to enjoy nearer the village.
 We love a good tree run at the end of the day back to the centre and the bars – and this is one of many reasons Méribel makes our top 10 ski resorts.
 You’ll find cheery après here (check out the Folie Douce) and great nightlife that’s ideal for groups looking for a vibrant atmosphere, live music and fun times.
 Excellent restaurants, plenty of alternative on-snow activities and accommodation to suit all budgets also add to the mass appeal of popular, buzzy Méribel.

 One of Switzerland’s most notorious party towns, Verbier is a sun-facing Mecca for those looking to ski hard and play hard.
-The resort itself is as large and sprawling as the surrounding Four Valleys ski area – so there’s lots to explore both on and off the mountain.
-Experienced skiers will love the world-famous off-piste available here.
+The ski resort itself is as large and sprawling as the surrounding Four Valleys ski area – so there’s lots to explore both on and off the mountain.
+Experienced skiers will love the off-piste available here.
 While for beginners there are plenty of lovely blue runs, and for everyone else there’s everything in between.
-As for the après scene, that too is world class.
+As for the après scene, that is great too.
 Funky bars and late-night clubs are in abundance.
 As well as fabulous places to eat, from traditional Swiss bistros to hip cafés and diners.
 This definitely makes our list of the top ski resorts in the world.